tum-esm/utils/docs/pages/api-reference.md

 def get_system_battery() -> int
 ```

-Returns system battery in percent as an integer (1-100).
+Returns system battery in percent in percent.
 Returns 100 if device has no battery.